dominodatalab/jit-aws-auth/README.md

 ```

-3. Verify that the secrets are loaded
+3. Verify that the secrets are loaded (if you skipped step two above, skip down to "Install the JIT components" below)

 ```shell
 kubectl -n domino-field exec -it nginx -c nginx -- ls -l /etc/config/